THE BEST VEGAN MAPO TOFU EVER

 (roasting right before grinding releases maximum flavor)

 3 scallions, whites cut in 1 inch pieces, greens thinly sliced

 Soak dried shiitake mushrooms in hot water until rehydrated and soft enough to pulse in a food processor or chop into very small pieces. set aside.
 You can add a splash of soy sauce in the water at this point to give the mushrooms extra flavor.

 Boil tofu briefly in salted water, use a colander if you’d like to keep it from breaking, set aside.
 This is so that the cubes have a better texture and retain their shape more during cooking.

-Add stock and bring to boil, add scallion whites, slide tofu into wok and stir gently with a rubber spatula to prevent it from breaking, let the stock reduce for about five minutes.
+Add stock and bring to boil, add scallion whites, slide tofu into wok and stir gently with a rubber spatula to prevent it from breaking.
+Let the stock reduce for about five minutes.
 Then, add cornstarch mixture and stir in gently until sauce thickens.

-Vegan Mapo tofu doesn't store well because of the binding starch in the sauce, so try to eat it all right away, which shouldn't be a problem!
+Vegan Mapo tofu doesn't store well because of the binding starch in the sauce, so try to eat it all right away - it shouldn't be a problem!